How Can Your Body Image Affect You?

 Body image and self-esteem can potentially influence your thoughts, behaviors and feelings directly.
 Maintaining ongoing internal evaluations and seeking support through channels such as online therapy can help you to have a more healthful and rewarding experience with self-esteem.

-Those who are dissatisfied with their body image can improve over time.
-However, this process can be challenging and might require lifestyle changes, commitment and discipline.
+Those who have a poor mental representation of their own bodies can improve over time.
+However, this process can be challenging and might require lifestyle changes, commitment, and discipline.
 Understanding and acknowledging this can help many to have a more rewarding experience.

-Here are some of the steps that many can use for increasing self-esteem, as recommended by NEDA:
+Here are some of the steps that many can use to increase self-esteem, as recommended by NEDA:

-• You may consider limiting your consumption of social media, especially media from sources that may prompt feelings of insecurity or low self-esteem.
+• You may consider limiting your consumption of social media, especially media from sources that reinforce negative beauty ideals and may prompt feelings of insecurity or low self-esteem.

 • You can try to appreciate your body for the things it does every day, like laughing, dancing, dreaming and breathing.